 - Wrap the nappy into itself using the tabs

-- Seal nappies tightly in plastic bags (we suggest double bagging or scented bags) before placing in the garbage bin
+- Seal nappies tightly in plastic bags (you can double bag or use scented bags) before placing in the general waste bin

-- Store the garbage bin in the shade and out of direct sunlight if possible
+- Store the general waste bin in the shade and out of direct sunlight if possible

-- Make sure your garbage bin lid closes properly and there are no cracks in the bin sides.
+- Make sure your general waste bin lid closes properly and there are no cracks in the bin sides.
 If your bin is broken or cracked, contact Council to request a repair or replacement

 - Place some odour neutralising products in the foot of a stocking and hang it on the inside of the red lidded bin, tying the stocking to the bin lid handle